Christian Arroyo Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.2 K/9, which ranks 23rd in MLB.
+- The 8.4 strikeouts per nine innings put together by the Angels pitching staff ranks 20th in MLB.

-- The Angels have a 3.70 team ERA that ranks fifth across all league pitching staffs.
+- The Angels have the fifth-ranked team ERA among all league pitching staffs (3.52).

-- Angels pitchers combine to surrender 10 home runs (0.8 per game), the fourth-fewest in the league.
+- Angels pitchers combine to surrender the fourth-fewest home runs in baseball (11 total, 0.8 per game).

-- The Angels will look to Sandoval (1-0) in his third start this season.
+- Anderson (1-0) pitches for the Angels to make his third start of the season.

-- The left-hander last pitched on Saturday against the Toronto Blue Jays, when he threw six innings, allowing one earned run while giving up six hits.
+- The lefty last pitched on Sunday against the Toronto Blue Jays, when he threw 4 2/3 innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.